Network Realization Functions for Optimal Distributed Control: Abstract

 \section{Abstract}

-We formalize a novel type of realizations for networks with linear and time-invariant dynamics, while we outline a new type of ``structure'' in linear, distributed control, which is amenable to convex formulations for controller design.
-This approach is well suited for large scale systems, since the subsequent feedback schemes completely avoid the exchange of {\em internal states} among sub-controllers, {\em i.e.}, plant or controller states.
-We also provide state-space formulas for these sub-controllers which can be implemented individually, in a distributed fashion.
+In this paper, we discuss a distributed control architecture, aimed at networks with linear and time-invariant dynamics, which is amenable to convex formulations for controller design.
+The proposed approach is well suited for large scale systems, since the resulting feedback schemes completely avoid the exchange of internal states, i.e., plant or controller states, among sub-controllers.
+Additionally, we provide state-space formulas for these sub-controllers, able to be implemented in a distributed manner.